 Various types of weeds exist in the off-leash area including: Typha Cat tail, Symphoricarpos Snowberry, Reichardia Sow Thistle, Cirsium arvense Canada Thistle and more.
 To view the complete inventory of this area, you can view this document.

 First visit of 2019: July 2 - 6

 How it works

-The goats will be visiting the north end of the lake (off-leash area) three times this spring/summer for short periods of time, starting May 14.
+The goats will be visiting the north end of the lake (off-leash area) three times this year for short periods of time, starting July 2.
 Other dates will be posted as soon as they are available.